Study permit

 Maintaining your student status

-To maintain your student status, you will need to:
+To maintain your student status, you will need to meet all the following requirements:

 • keep a valid study permit or have maintained status (formerly ‘implied status’), AND